 Fiber Optic Laser Technology

 Fiber Optic Lasers (“fiber lasers”) are the most advanced laser cutting technology today.
 Fiber lasers offer an efficient solution to the difficulties of laser cutting aluminum and other reflective metals.
 This technology operates using fiber optic cables rather than mirrors and delicate lenses.
 Because of this, reflective metals do not pose the same threat of damaging fiber laser cutters that they do CO2 cutters.
 For a more extensive comparison of fiber optic and CO2 laser cutters.
 It is important to note that fiber laser technology is particularly effective when cutting reflective metals under 5mm in thickness.
 When cutting thicker materials, cutting speed slows, and cut quality lessens.

 Waterjet cutting technology is extremely helpful when it comes to cutting reflective metal sheets that exceed the recommended thickness for fiber laser cutting technology (under 5mm).
 Waterjet cutters can effectively cut materials of up to 230mm in thickness, exceeding CO2 laser capabilities.

 And the Winner Is…

 Hopefully, when dealing with the challenges of laser cutting aluminum and other reflective metals, you can make use of these potential solutions to facilitate the process.
 However, a CO2 laser is not always the most effective or safe choice for such a project.
 Investing in fiber laser technology presents the best solution to this problem.

-At Mainstay, we recently invested in a new Trumpf Fiber Optic Laser Cutting Machine with BrightLine Fiber function.
+At Mainstay, we invested in a Trumpf Fiber Optic Laser Cutting Machine with BrightLine Fiber function.
 The machine has increased our cutting capability and our capacity as it relates to cutting.
 We can handle the demands of any project—reflective materials or otherwise.
 Contact Mainstay to start the conversation.